How to Prevent Water Spots on Car Windows

 Treating Water Spots on Car Windows

-The only effective way to completely prevent water spots on car windows and other surfaces is to thoroughly dry the car after a wash, rainfall or any other kind of exposure to water.
+The only effective way to completely prevent water spots on car windows and other surfaces is to thoroughly dry the car after a wash, rainfall, or any other kind of exposure to water.
 A good window treatment can help make water spots easier to remove, but cannot fully prevent them from appearing again.

 Your windows can be kept cleaner after being treated with a quality glass treatment that helps prevent dirt and oil residues from sticking to the window surface.
 Washing away water spots becomes easier.